-Advik, a trainee engineer, decided to transfer Rs 15,000 online to his sister Kayra’s account on her birthday.
-This was his first experience of transferring money online.
-He added Kayra to beneficiary list and executed the transaction.
-Advik was expecting a happy call from Kyra but got anxious when he did not receive any response for two days.
-When he called her to know the reason, he got a shock to know that Kayra never received the money.
+Advik, a trainee engineer, decided to transfer Rs.
+15,000 online to his sister Kayra’s account on her birthday.
+He added Kayra to the beneficiary list and executed the transaction.
+Advik was expecting a happy call from Kyra but got anxious as he did not receive any response for two days.
+When he called her to know the reason, he was shocked to know that Kayra never received the money.

-According to the RBI norms, for electronic fund transfer only the beneficiary’s account number is taken into consideration.
-The name and IFSC code are used for the second level of confirmation, if required.
+According to the norms of RBI, for electronic fund transfer, only the beneficiary’s account number is taken into consideration.
+The name and IFSC code are used for the second level of confirmation if required.

-At times, a wrong money transfer could be just because of some technical glitch.
-In the year 2015 itself, banks like the State Bank of India, RBS and Indian Overseas Bank became the victims of technical glitch.
+At times, wrong or no money transfer occurs due to some technical glitch.
+In the year 2015 itself, banks like the State Bank of India, RBS and Indian Overseas Bank became the victims of a technical glitch.
 In such a case, the money transferred to a wrong account is automatically refunded to the customer within 5–7 working days.

-If in case, the beneficiary’s account is in different bank or branch, the erroneous transaction can be reversed through this three level escalation process-
+In case the beneficiary’s account is in a different bank or branch, the erroneous transaction can be reversed through this three-level escalation process-

 Prevention is better than cure.
-So, spend an extra minute on the details entered rather than spending days in geting the transaction reversed.
+So, spend an extra minute on the details entered rather than spending days in getting the transaction reversed.
 For reassurance, try the following steps.